Rishabhk94/Tic-Tac-Toe/README.md

 ./servt -p PORTNUMBER -x

 ```
-4. Run the agent on same port , to play against the agent:-
+4. Run the agent file on same port , to play against the agent:-

 ```
-python3 -p PORTNUMBER
+python3 agent.py -p PORTNUMBER

 ```
 5. You can now any number ranging from 1-9 to place your move on the sub-board.